-2. Proteins (Including separation techniques)
+2. Proteins

 Amino acids, peptides, and proteins are listed in the AAMC Content Guide in BOTH the biological and physical sciences tests.
 They are commonly emphasized on the MCAT.
 The following topics will be discussed here.
+65 Free standing questions will be used as assessment.
 Further topics on protein structure and function can be found throughout the various assessment tests available on our website.